danilhendrasr/yali4j/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-YALIJA stands for Yet Another Lox Interpreter written in Java.
+yali4j is just another Lox interpreter written in Java.
 Initially I wanted to claim that it's "a new programming language written in Java" because it sounds cooler :p, but it's not.

 Lox is a programming language defined in Bob Nystrom's book, [Crafting Interpreters](http://craftinginterpreters.com/).
 It's a language created for learning purpose , and not used in real industry-standard environment like Java, Python, or any other major programming language does.